West Camel: History

+1955 mid-air collision

+A RAF Sabre and a Sea Hawk collided on 17 August 1955.
+Wreckage landed over the village.
+North American F-86 Sabre 'XB700', was from 26 Sqn at Oldenburg Air Base The Sea Hawk 'WM964' was piloted by Joseph M Margoliouth, aged 22.
+Two pilots were killed, one parachuted.

 Governance

 The parish council has responsibility for local issues, including setting an annual precept (local rate) to cover the council's operating costs and producing annual accounts for public scrutiny.
 As elsewhere, the parish council evaluates local planning applications and works with the local police, district council officers, and neighbourhood watch groups on crime, security, and traffic.
 Its role also includes initiating projects for maintaining and repairing parish facilities, and consulting with the district council on the maintenance, repair and improvement of highways, drainage, footpaths, public transport and street cleaning.
 Conservation matters (including trees and listed buildings) and environmental issues are also within its responsibility.

-The village falls within the Non-metropolitan district of South Somerset, formed on 1 April 1974 under the Local Government Act 1972.
-It had hitherto belonged to Yeovil Rural District.
-The district council controls local planning and building, local roads, council housing, environmental health, markets and fairs, refuse collection and recycling, cemeteries and crematoria, leisure services, parks, and tourism.
-West Camel belongs to the electoral ward of Camelot.